The Hospital District Selects a New Commissioner

 • Incoming Superintendent Barbara Wayland

-• Recording Secretary and Unity Care employee Renee Coe.
+• Recording Secretary who was also a Unity Care employee

 Stephen Falk and I chatted while we waited, and I suggested that we meet to discuss our concerns, whichever of us won.
 To his credit, he agreed.